 Reveal your presence, and may the vision of your beauty be my death.
 For the sickness of love is not cured except by your very presence and image.

 O spring, like crystal!
-If only, on your silvered-over face,

-you would suddenly form the eyes I have desired,

-which I bear sketched deep within my heart' (The Spiritual Canticle, Stanzas 10-12).
+If only, on your silvered-over face, you would suddenly form the eyes I have desired, which I bear sketched deep within my heart.'

-To grasp the importance of faith in contemplative prayer, let us listen again to Marie-Eugène (I want to see God, pages 543-549):
+Marie-Eugène (I want to see God, pages 543-549)